 As Beran alludes to, it's not just the distribution centres that are flourishing but also in-store tech, as retailers adopt more computing power to support edge computing types of applications to offer greater customer influence at the point of use.

 “Retailers are going to move more IT footprint into the stores, to communicate with customers and to influence them closer to the point of decision,” says Vertiv global edge and integrated solutions vice president Martin Olsen.

-“Our forecast for the next couple of years shows about two dollars going into stores and distribution for every dollar spent in the core data centre.
-And much of that data centre investment is being made to support online and stores.”
+“Our forecast for the next couple of years shows about two dollars going into stores and distribution for every dollar spent in the core data center.
+And much of that data center investment is being made to support online and stores.

-In an attempt to support their transformation, Olsen says retailers are increasingly turning to standardised modular data centre designs that are easy and fast to deploy with high reliability.
+In an attempt to support their transformation, Olsen says retailers are increasingly turning to standardised modular data center designs that are easy and fast to deploy with high reliability.